Common Arguments

 Views and Cards have their own shortcodes.
 See the examples below.

-Using extra arguments, you can further configure the behavior of View or Card instances.
-You can find the View shortcode arguments on this page and the Card shortcode arguments here.
+Using extra arguments, you can further configure the behaviour of View or Card instances.
+You can find the View shortcode arguments on and the Card shortcode arguments .
 However, both shortcodes share a common argument that allows you to restrict content visibility.
 See the information below.

 , in places like Gutenberg or the Classic Editor, sidebars, and other locations.